NayemTheAnalyst/Superstore-Sales-Analysis-Project/README.md

 # Skills used in this project

 - Excel: data cleaning, formatting, formulas
 - SQL: querying and analysis (MySQL)
 - Power BI: dashboard and DAX measures

 # Data cleaning

-Before starting, I had to clean the raw data a bit:
+Before starting, I needed to clean the raw data a bit:

-- Column names had some spelling mistakes, fixed those
+- I fixed spelling mistakes in the column names.
-- Discount column was stored as text with a % sign, converted it to a number
+- The discount column was stored as text with a % sign, so I converted it to a number.
-- Date columns had mixed formats, had to standardize them
+- Date columns had mixed formats, so I standardized them.

 # Part 1: Excel

-Before jumping into SQL, I did some basic cleaning and formatting work in Excel on a sample of the data.
-This is more of a warm-up step, but wanted to show it since Excel is still something recruiters check for.
+Before diving into SQL, I did some basic cleaning and formatting in Excel on a sample of the data.
+This was a warm-up step, but I wanted to show it since recruiters still look for Excel skills.

 * What I did,

-- Removed duplicate order rows (some rows were repeated in the raw data)
+- I removed duplicate order rows since some rows were repeated in the raw data.
-- Trimmed extra spaces from customer names
+- I trimmed extra spaces from customer names.
-- Fixed inconsistent text case in the category column (some were in ALL CAPS)
+- I fixed inconsistent text case in the category column because some were in ALL CAPS.
-- Standardized the date format
+- I standardized the date format.
-- Applied number formatting (currency for sales/profit, percentage for discount)
+- I applied number formatting, using currency for sales and profit and percentage for discount.
-- Used conditional formatting to highlight negative profit in red
+- I used conditional formatting to highlight negative profit in red.
-- Built a small summary table using SUMIFS formulas to get total sales, profit and profit margin by category, instead of typing the numbers manually
+- I built a small summary table using SUMIFS formulas to calculate total sales, profit, and profit margin by category, instead of typing the numbers manually.

 # Part 2: SQL Analysis